ultral/ultral.github.io/it/idlc-en.md

 ![Development environment](assets/200k_int_code_gbm.png?raw=true)

-For improving IaC development process you can reuse the best practices from the software development world.
+For improving IaC development process you can reuse best practices from the software development world.
 There are a lot of them like the green build master approach, pair DevOpsing, testing, mentoring, code review,  etc. If you are really interested in that you can read the article [Lessons learned from testing Over 200,000 lines of Infrastructure Code](200k-iac-en.md).

 ### Test